 A big part of this comes from the way you format your advertising copy and execute the writing.
 Is your grammar sub-par?
 Could the formatting use some improvement?
 Getting serious about your online advertising copy and making it a point to be creative, grammatically correct, and well-worded can go a long, long way.

 We know you probably have a million questions, (and if we don’t answer them all here, you can always reach out to us and we can help!)
 So today, we’re going to do our best to explore at least a few of the biggest questions around social advertising copy and get you some answers.

 Where Can I Get Creativity for Successful Advertising Copy?

 These days especially, there’s an emphasis on being especially “creative” in terms of your advertising copy and marketing campaigns.

 However, sometimes being afraid about whether you’re being creative or not can actually kill any creativity you might be cultivating.

-When it comes to brainstorming ideas, taking walks, going places, keeping a notepad on you at all times, (creativity always strikes when you least expect it!) and sitting down with your team for a brainstorm can be an eye-opening experience.
+When it comes to brainstorming ideas, taking walks, going places, keeping a notepad on you at all times, (creativity always strikes when you least expect it!), and sitting down with your team for brainstorm can be an eye-opening experience.

 We purposely allow and even encourage all members of our team to get involved in our brainstorm meetings because sometimes the people you least expect have the biggest and brightest ideas.